isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    Displays the version.

 ``--host``
    Specifies the host to connect to.
-Control Agent must be running at the specified host.
+The Control Agent must be running at the specified host.
 If not specified, 127.0.0.1 is used.

 ``--port``